Azure-Samples/active-directory-nodejs-external-identities-api-connector-azure-function-validate/README.md

 ## Key concepts

-External Identities [self-service sign-up](https://docs.microsoft.com/en-us/azure/active-directory/b2b/self-service-sign-up-overview) enables you way to create custom experiences for external users like collaborators, partners, and guests to sign-up to to applications in your tenant for easy collaboration.
+External Identities [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) enables you way to create custom experiences for external users like collaborators, partners, and guests to sign-up to to applications in your tenant for easy collaboration.

-[API connectors](https://docs.microsoft.com/en-us/azure/active-directory/b2b/api-connectors-overview) provide you with a way to further modify and extend sign-up flows by leveraging web APIs.
+[API connectors](https://docs.microsoft.com/azure/active-directory/b2b/api-connectors-overview) provide you with a way to further modify and extend sign-up flows by leveraging web APIs.
 This examples uses an API connector to limit sign-ups to only a specific tenant: fabrikam.com.
 This is easily modifiable in `index.js`.
 Further, the API connector is used to perform input validation on 'Job Title' by ensuring a user provides a value of at least 4 characters.

 ## Prerequisites

 Before you get started, make sure you have the following requirements in place:

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio).
-- A [self-service sign-up user flow](https://docs.microsoft.com/en-us/azure/active-directory/b2b/self-service-sign-up-user-flow) in an Azure AD tenant.
+- A [self-service sign-up user flow](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-user-flow) in an Azure AD tenant.
 Only use Azure AD
 - [Node.js](https://nodejs.org/), required by Windows for npm.
 Only [Active LTS and Maintenance LTS versions](https://nodejs.org/about/releases/).
 A version of **Node.js 10 or 12.\* are recommended.**.
 Use the `node --version` command to check your version.
+- Install [Visual Studio code](https://code.visualstudio.com).
+A free source-code editor made by Microsoft for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 - The [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for Visual Studio Code.

 ## Setting up your Azure Function